Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 I must say, though, that these tall containers don’t like competition.
 That’s why I recommend that you don’t plant canna lilies and tall ornamental grass in them.
 Such a combination may end up looking ridiculous.

 Cracked Flower Pot That Shows It All

 Every gardener has broken at least one clay pot in their lifetime.
+I’ll admit that I’ve broken a couple of clay pots before, which prompted me to come up with this idea, making it my favorite one on this list.
 The next time this happens to you, don’t throw the shards straight into the garbage.
 Turn them into art!

 Who knew a cracked flower pot could look this pretty.
 Once you fill your large damaged flower pot with soil and smaller matching pots, you will create an interesting centerpiece.
 Adorn every crack of your broken clay pot with a succulent and plenty of river stones.